edamame-load-test/edamame-load-test.github.io/docs/case-study.md

 ### b.
 Scaling to 100K+ concurrent users

 Collaboration apps have different needs for load tests, as the number of daily active users varies from company to company.
-For example, Miro grew from 12k to 100k currently connected users in less than a year.
+For example, Miro grew from 12k to 100k concurrently connected users in less than a year.
 Another real-time collaboration app we contacted privately indicated they were running load tests of up to 100k concurrent users.
 For Slack, load tests ranged from 5k to 500k virtual users.
 Based on this, we believe that an effective load tester for a company in this space should be able to run load tests in the six-figure range (at least 100k virtual users).

 Running load tests that generate this amount of virtual users necessitates a distributed architecture, due to the amount of compute resources required.
 In most cases, this means moving to the cloud.
 This requires several different cloud-based components, meaning the load tester needs a system to manage the required infrastructure.